-Beautiful women were attracted to the world of Penthouse Magazine and founder, photographer Bob Guccione.
-As an artist he chose his women from an internal perception of beauty that transcended society's norms and historical practice.
-The women that graced the pages of Penthouse Magazine in the 1970s, 1980s and early part of the 1990s were chosen by Bob Guccione himself.
-By the time the late 1990s rolled around the magazine's editorial control had shifted away from Bob, and thus came the end of an era.
+Beautiful women were attracted to the world of Penthouse Magazine and its founder, photographer Bob Guccione.
+As an artist, he chose his subjects from an internal perception of beauty that transcended societal trends and historical norms.
+The women that graced the pages of Penthouse Magazine in the 1970s, 1980s and early part of the '90s were chosen by Bob Guccione himself.
+By the time the late '90s rolled around, the magazine's editorial control shifted away from Bob, and thus came the end of an era.

 Billie Deane - Penthouse Pet, March 1972

-The early 70’s were a crucial time for the Bob Guccione aesthetic in erotic photography, but most people who followed Bob’s work aren’t necessarily aware that the magazine Penthouse itself had begun quite a few years prior to the onset of “The Me Decade…” After humble pinup beginnings during which he pioneered the concept of what he then called the “Gucci Girl,” Bob started Penthouse in 1965 and premiered the magazine in the U.S. in 1969.
-The big news—the big scandal, at the time—was the full frontal nudity, pubic hair and all, which Playboy prude, Hugh Hefner, vowed he would never, ever show.
-(That vow didn’t take long to topple).
+The early 70’s were a crucial time for the Bob Guccione aesthetic in erotic photography—but most people who followed Bob’s work aren’t aware that Penthouse had actually begun quite a few years prior.
+After humble pinup beginnings, during which he pioneered the concept of what he called the “Gucci Girl,” Bob started Penthouse in 1965 and premiered the magazine in the U.S. in 1969.
+The big news—the big scandal, at the time—was the full frontal nudity, pubic hair and all, which Playboy prude Hugh Hefner vowed he would never, ever show.
+(That vow didn’t take long to topple.)

 Marianne Gordon - Penthouse Pet, April 1972